 Veal is the better option for low-calorie and low-fat diets.
 Veal and lamb both fit well in low carb and low glycemic index diets.

 Various studies have shown meat consumption to lead to an increased risk of weight gain and obesity (3, 4).

 However, processed and fatty meat is more likely to cause weight gain when compared to lean and unprocessed meat (5).
 This means that a moderate amount of unprocessed and lean veal or lamb can be a part of a healthy weight loss diet.

 Red meat is often a controversial topic when it comes to its health impact.
-In this section, we will look at scientific evidence to understand better how veal and lamb affect our health.
+In this section, we will look at scientific evidence to better understand how veal and lamb affect our health.

 Most studies show that one of the main factors found in red meats that has a negative effect on cardiovascular health is saturated fat.
 Veal, being lower in fats overall, is also lower in saturated fats.

-A recent study has discovered that a healthy Mediterranean diet with low saturated fat intake, combined with small portions of lean red meat can improve cardiovascular health by reducing risk factors, such as lowering low density lipoprotein levels (6).
+A recent study has discovered that a healthy Mediterranean diet with low saturated fat intake, combined with small portions of lean red meat, can improve cardiovascular health by reducing risk factors, such as lowering low-density lipoprotein levels (6).

 Another study has concluded that a healthy diet high in protein and low in saturated fats, with or without lean and unprocessed red meat, can improve cardiometabolic disease risk factors (5).

 Like most unprocessed meats, veal and lamb are very low glycemic index foods.